-This document briefly describes the event-driven catalog indexing in EPiServer Commerce, and how to verify the state of the indexing processor.
+This topic briefly describes the event-driven catalog indexing in Episerver Commerce, and how to verify the state of the indexing processor.

 How it works

-The Invalidate button is used for cleaning out the queue and start over.
-The Recover button does not do anything if the queue state is "valid" (it will be disabled).
-However, if the queue state is "invalid", clicking the Invalidate button will reset the state, and clicking Recover will rebuild the search index.
-When the state is recovering, it will display a percent completion of the recovery operation (the information is retrieved from the search provider).
-When the state is valid again, the handler will display the number of items in the queue this is the number of catalog entries that need to be indexed.
-This number can get big after a catalog import, because it is re-indexing all the changed catalog entries in the background, but in most cases will typically be small.
+Click Invalidate to clean out the queue and start over.
+If the queue state is invalid, clicking Invalidate resets the state, while clicking Recover rebuilds the search index.
+If the state is recovering, the screen displays a completion percentage of the recovery operation (the information is retrieved from the search provider).
+When the state is valid again, the handler displays the number of items in the queue; that is, the number of catalog entries that need to be indexed.
+This number can get big after a catalog import, because it re-indexes the changed catalog entries in the background.
+In most cases, the number is small.

 <add key="episerver:DisableCatalogEventDrivenIndexing" value="true" />